 Civil registration of births, marriages and deaths started in 1855, and in theory was mandatory from the outset.
 The information in certificates has changed over the years, but generally:

-A birth certificate should list the child’s full name, the date, time and place of the birth, the name and occupation of the father (unless the birth was illegitimate and he was not present when the birth was registered) and his address if it is not where the birth took place, the maiden name of the mother and whether or not she is married to the father, the date and place of the parents’ marriage and the name and relationship of the informant to the child.
+A birth certificate should list the child’s full name, the date, time and place of the birth, the name and occupation of the father (unless the birth was illegitimate and he was not present when the birth was registered) and his address if it is not where the birth took place, the maiden name of the mother, the date and place of the parents’ marriage and the name and relationship of the informant to the child.
 Recent certificates also show the mother’s address and occupation.

 A marriage certificate should list the date and place of the marriage, the religious denomination, if any, the full names, ages, occupations and addresses of both parties, and whether they are single, widowed or divorced; the names and occupations of both fathers (if known) and the full maiden names of both mothers; the name and designation of the officiating person and the names and (from 1929) addresses of the witnesses.

 A death certificate should show the name and age of the deceased, the name(s) of any spouse(s), the date, time and place of death, the deceased’s usual address if that is not where the death occurred, the name and occupation of the deceased’s father (if known), the maiden name of the deceased’s mother, the cause of death and the name of the certifying doctor, and the name and address of the informant.
 It isn’t unusual for an informant to get the information partly wrong!